cgwire/kitsu/docs/nft/README.md

 On the left of the breakdown page is the episode/sequence/NFT Collection menu (1); you can choose between those you created.
 They are the right part of the screen; all the assets created are available for this production (main pack and episodes) (3).
-Moreover, in the middle section, it is your selection for the NFT Collection (2).
+Moreover, in the middle section, your selection for the NFT Collection (2).

 ![Breakdown page](../img/getting-started/breakdown_general_empty.png)